DFLTI students can opt to specialize in Interpreting. The main prerequisite for this Specialization is to pass the entrance exams.

-- Are graduates of the Specialization in Translation.
+- already be graduates of the Translation Specialization,

 The entrance examinations of the Specialization in Interpreting are conducted right after the September examination period.
 They are generally conducted in person, unless there are cases of force majeure.

-Part I: Evaluation of encyclopaedic knowledge and Comprehension of oral speech
+Part I: General knowledge and Comprehension of oral speech exam

-- Then, they listen once to a 250-word text or a 2.5-minute spoken text in the foreign language (depending on the language pairs in which they want to be examined) and write a summary of the text in Greek.
-The students have 15 seconds in order to write the summary.
+- Students subsequently listen once to a text in the foreign language of their chosen language pairs and write a summary of the text in Greek.
+The text read during this exam will be 250 words long or will have a duration of 2.5 minutes.
+Students then have 15 seconds to write the summary.

-Part II: Oral interview in the language(s) of choice and Evaluation of memory abilities
+Part II: Oral interview in the language(s) of choice and memory abilities evaluation

-In order to get admitted to the Specialization in Interpreting, candidates must receive a grade equal to or higher than 7/10 in Part II of the examination.
+To be admitted to the Interpreting Specialization, candidates must receive a grade equal to or higher than 7/10 in Part II of the examination.